bartelsjoshuac/Corduroy/GCS.md

 6. create the Django SuperUser: *python manage.py createsuperuser*
 7. Populate the demo user: *python manage.py populate_users*
 8. Populate some sample data: *python manage.py populate_data*
 9. Access your server using the IP address from Step 7 above at http://<EXTERNAL_IP>:8000

+NOTE: This will be updated to do a git pull request when I complete final coding, but it is to timely and cumbersome to develop local, push, pull docker-compose and test do to the time it takes GCS to build.

 ## Going back to GCS
 1. Set your project *gcloud config set project corduroy-project3*